cosmogat/llibres/README.md

 # llibresPHP
-A web application for manage your own library
+A web application for manage your own library based on cossinoguesPHP (a future and very simple cms in php).

 ## Install
 Go to your www folder and write: